Ladsgroup/reference-island/README.md

 The following terms will be used throughout this document, their meanings are as follows:

-**Pipe <#>:** Represents a sequential step in the main data pipeline, which processes wikidata item serializations into a formatted list of potential references.
+**Pipe <#>:** Represents a sequential step in the main data pipeline, which processes Wikidata item serializations into a formatted list of potential references.

 **SS<#>:** Represents a "side service", to provide additional data to steps in the main pipeline, which will aid in making decisions or filter and format potential references.